kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 We enforce a strict single-priority constraint: all member groups and pods within a single group hierarchy tree **must share the exact same priority and PriorityClassName**.
-Support for differing group-level priorities under basic scheduling policies could be explored independently of KEP-6012 and could be added in a backward-compatible way in the future, should such a use case emerge.
+Support for differing group-level priorities under basic scheduling policies it will be explored independently of KEP-6012 in a dedicated KEP when we prioritize the relevant usecases.

 The value of the `Priority` field is being used in the following two contexts: